Yoga for High Blood Pressure

 You can now manage your high blood pressure effectively and economically without any side effects.
 The practice of yoga is a scientifically proved effective complementary treatment modality in controlling high blood pressure.
 You'll not only feel better, but look better too.

 High blood pressure, medically termed as hypertension, is well known for its ill effects on body health.
+It is a leading risk factor in the development of diseases and health conditions including heart disease, heart attacks and stroke.
 As stress is one of the reasons for hypertension, yoga and meditation are effective remedies to normalize the elevated blood pressure.
 The relaxing power of yoga has a wonderful impact in stabilizing your mood and reducing stress severity and thereby maintaining blood pressure within a normal range.

 The National Heart Lung and Blood Institute define blood pressure as a force of blood pushing against the walls of the arteries as the heart pumps blood.
 Blood pressure is measured as systolic and diastolic pressures.
 Systolic blood pressure is termed when the heart beats while pumping blood, whereas diastolic is when the heart is at rest between beats.
 120 mm of Hg as systolic and 80 mm of Hg as diastolic are considered the normal level of blood pressure.
 Researchers have shown that yoga has a significant role in reducing both systolic and diastolic blood pressure.